KonstantinosTourtsakis/Playable-Piano-RDR2/README.md

 # Playable Piano (Red Dead Redemption 2)
-Source code of Playable Piano
+Source code of Playable Piano mod

 ## Description
 This is the source code of my Red Dead Redemption 2 mod "Playable Piano".
 I'm posting it for educational purposes.
 New modders can learn from the source and understand the game loop easier.